PaperCode/JODAWAT/README.md

 # JODAWAT
-The supplementary materials for the paper "Joint Distribution Adaptation via Wasserstein Adversarial Training"
+This repo contains the supplementary materials for the paper:
+"Joint Distribution Adaptation via Wasserstein Adversarial Training"